Visit Dr Alejandro Milcíades Peña's profile on the York Research Database to:

 - Explore connections, collaborators, related work and more

-Alejandro received a PhD in International Politics from City University of London, an M.A in Human Resources and Knowledge Management from Lancaster University, a master’s degree in Sociology and Political Science from FLACSO Argentina, and an Industrial Engineering degree from the Buenos Aires Institute of Technology (ITBA).
-Prior to landing in the UK, Alejandro worked several years in a large industrial holding in Argentina.
+Alejandro received a PhD in International Politics from City University of London, a MA in Human Resources and Knowledge Management from Lancaster University, a master’s degree in Sociology and Political Science from FLACSO Argentina, and an Industrial Engineering degree from the Instituto Tecnológico de Buenos Aires (ITBA).
+Before landing in the UK, Alejandro worked several years in a large industrial holding in Argentina.
 He likes academia more but learnt a lot in the private sector.